 The purpose and message of prose and poetry also differ significantly.
 Prose is often used to tell a story, present information, or argue a point.
 It is typically straightforward and factual, with a clear purpose or message.

-On the other hand, poetry is often used to express emotions, ideas, and experiences in a unique way.
+On the other hand, poetry is often used to uniquely express emotions, ideas, and experiences.
 Poetry is sometimes written without a clear message or purpose, leaving interpretation up to the reader.
-It is an art form that often relies on symbolism and metaphor to convey its message.
+An art form often relies on symbolism and metaphor to convey its message.

-Overall, while prose is typically used for more straightforward purposes, poetry is often used to convey a deeper meaning and to evoke emotions in the reader.
+While prose is typically used for more straightforward purposes, poetry is often used to convey a deeper meaning and evoke emotions in the reader.
 Understanding the different purposes and messages of prose and poetry is essential for appreciating the unique qualities of each form.

 Sound and Rhythm

-Another key difference between prose and poetry is the use of sound and rhythm.
+Another key difference between prose and poetry is sound and rhythm.
 Prose typically does not have a specific sound or rhythm and can be read at a natural pace.

 In contrast, poetry often employs rhyme, meter, and other sound devices to create a musical effect.
 Rhyme is the repetition of sounds at the end of words, while meter is the pattern of stressed and unstressed syllables in a line of poetry.

-Poets use a variety of sound devices to create a unique reading experience, such as alliteration, which is the repetition of consonant sounds at the beginning of words, and onomatopoeia, which is the use of words that sound like their meaning.
+Poets use various sound devices to create a unique reading experience, such as alliteration, the repetition of consonant sounds at the beginning of words, and onomatopoeia, the use of words that sound like their meaning.

 The use of sound and rhythm in poetry creates a musical quality that adds to the emotional impact of the words.
 It also helps to make poetry memorable, allowing readers to recite and remember lines and stanzas long after reading.